Q: When do I need to send my request for the FBI report?

 Q: What classes are accepted for the broker license education requirements?

-A: Applicants must complete a total or twenty-one (21) credit hours with twelve (12) in real estate and three (3) of the twelve (12) in brokerage management from a college or university, or three hundred thirty-six (336) classroom hours in real estate with forty-eight (48) classroom hours in brokerage management.
+A: Applicants must complete a total or 21 credit hours with 12 in real estate and three of the 12 in brokerage management from a college or university, or 336 classroom hours in real estate with 48 classroom hours in brokerage management.

 Courses must be given by an approved provider or accredited institution and credit awarded to be accepted.

-Applicants can count the pre-license courses they completed for their sales license in the total hours required.
-(Please see the example in the previous question’s answer.)
+Applicants may not count the pre-license courses they completed for their sales license in the total hours required.

 Applicants MUST complete an approved brokerage management course as part of the hours required.